United States travel document: Reentry Permit

 If a U.S. permanent resident intends to take a trip abroad for over one year, they may apply for a re-entry permit.
 The resident is granted to travel for up to two years abroad without having to obtain a returning resident visa.
 It establishes that the permanent resident did not intend to abandon permanent resident status.

 Another purpose for the re-entry permit is to serve as an international travel document instead of a passport for U.S. permanent residents who are stateless, who cannot get a passport from their country, or who wish to travel to a place where they cannot use their passport.
 A permanent resident who obtained permanent residence as a refugee may either apply for a refugee travel document or a re-entry permit, but not both.

-Specimen Identity page of a USCIS issued travel document to a permanent resident.